 BOGO sales can come in a variety of formats, from a straight-up buy one, get one free offer to a buy one, get one 50 percent off type deal.
 But no matter the variety, they all do one thing very well—they drive sales.
 The idea is to convince customers with a passing interest in your product to give it a try by offering something for free or at a greatly reduced price, thus increasing the chance they pull the trigger on making a purchase.

-The most important part of writing effective ad copy is to have a compelling offer.
-And buy one get one, or BOGO for short, is compelling.
+The most important part of writing effective ad copy is to have a compelling offer, and buy one get one certainly fits that definition.
 Like many offers, it is the perception that is most important, not the reality.
-In fact, the reality is if you do a BOGO 50% off, it is the same as 25% off your entire purchase for the customer, but it feels like so much more.
+In fact, the reality is if you do a BOGO 50 percent off, it is the same as 25 percent off your entire purchase for the customer, but it feels like so much more.

-The perception for the customer was that they were getting a big deal.
-And that is what matters.
+The perception for the customer is that they are getting a big deal, and that is what matters.
 BOGO is one of the best "perception" offers you can use.
 But the beauty of this offer is in its benefit to the retailer.

-If you were to run 50% off everything in the store, you would have a lot of tickets with one item on them.
-That means your margins for the day would be hit hard.
-But if you did a BOGO, then your margins still take a hit, but not as dramatic.
-Let me illustrate.
+If you were to run 50 percent off everything in the store, you would have a lot of tickets with one item on them, which means your margins for the day would be hit hard.
+But if you did a BOGO, then your margins still take a hit, but not as dramatically.

-If you have keystone margins (50%) on items, then every time they get a keystone item with 50% off, you are break even.
+If you have keystone margins (50 percent) on items, then every time a customer gets a keystone item with 50 percent off, you break even.
 But not everything in your store is at keystone.
 You have items with even higher margins.
 So, directing a customer to buy one then get one means that your margins can be less impacted.
 For example, if they buy a 60% margin item and the free one is 35% margin, you just came out ahead.